 Student learning can be greatly enhanced when service and community engagement are incorporated into their classrooms.
 However, the RISE Learning Institute recognizes that faculty may not know how best to do this, or may be wary of altering their already well-designed curricula.
 Nevertheless, Bellevue College and the RISE Learning Institute want to support those professors who have interest in bringing their classroom into the community in a meaningful way.

 Brown Bag Workshops, in partnership with the Faculty Commons: The RISE Learning Institute provides short workshops about civic engagement, service-learning, reflective pedagogies, and more.
-The Fall 2017 community engagement workshops have wrapped up for the quarter.
-Visit the Faculty Commons for information about future workshops.
+Currently, no workshops are being offered for Winter 2018.
+Updates regarding Spring 2018 will come in March.

-One-on-One Support.
+Support to Start a Class.
 The RISE Learning Institute offers many services and guidance to help faculty determine the best way or ways to engage the community through their classrooms.
 RISE worked closely with faculty to launch service-learning across the campus in Fall 2017, and it hopes to build on this more in upcoming quarters.
 Therefore, if you have interest in adding this pedagogy to your class, or simply want to know more about service-learning, contact Sapan Parekh to set up a meeting.
 Additionally, instructors implementing service-learning for the first time will be required to attend a short orientation prior to the start of the quarter.